Stinrb/hr-attrition-analysis/README.md

 Identify the key factors driving employee attrition and propose actionable strategies to improve employee retention — particularly among high-risk groups.

+Questions to ask:

+1. Which group shows high attrition rates?
+2. Are there patterns across variables?
+3. What actionable insights could the organization gain from these trends.

 ## Data Import